J. J. O'Brien

-Jaleel "J. J." O'Brien (born April 8, 1992) is an American professional basketball player for KK Budućnost of the Prva A Liga.
-He played college basketball for San Diego State and the University of Utah.
+Jaleel Steven "J. J." O'Brien (born April 8, 1992) is an American professional basketball player who last played for Tofaş of Basketbol Süper Ligi (BSL).
+He played college basketball for the San Diego State Aztecs and the Utah Utes.

 High school career

 O'Brien attended the Alta Loma High School in Rancho Cucamonga, California.
 As a senior, he averaged 24 points, 7.4 rebounds and 2.1 steals, earning a first-team all-league selection, being nominated for the McDonald's All-American and ended as Alta Loma's all-time leading scorer with 2,200 points.

 College career

 O'Brien began his basketball career with Utah.
 In his freshman season, he played in 22 games starting 21 averaging 6.4 points, 5.5 rebounds and 1.2 assists in 27.7 minutes after missing 9 games due to a broken foot.

 The next year, O'Brien transferred to San Diego State and sat out that season.
 On his sophomore season, he played in all 34 games, starting 33 averaging 7.2 points on 52.6 percent shooting, 4.5 rebounds and 1.5 assists.
 He scored in double figures in 10 of his final 16 outings, including six of his final 11 games, ending with 13 double-figures scoring.
 He was the Mountain West Player of the Week on January 28.

 As a junior, O'Brien played and started 35 of 36 games averaging a career-high 7.8 points and 4.7 rebounds also setting career highs in minutes played (27.9), free-throw percentage (.644) and three-point field-goal percentage (.278).
 All of this earned him an All-Mountain West Honorable Mention.

 As a senior with the Aztecs, O'Brien averaged 10.3 points, 5.2 rebounds and 2.4 assists.